PrashantMohta/ModdingDocs/logging.md

 ```

 ## Creating a Log:
-To create a log in your main class, the one that inherts from `Mod`, it is as easy as calling the log functions:
+To create a log in your main class, the one that inherits from `Mod`, it is as easy as calling the log functions:
 ```cs
 public class MyFirstMod : Mod
 {